alljoyn/extras-webdocs/docs/learn/core/security2_0/hld.md

 After the session key is generated, the peers exchange all the membership certificates.
-Each membership certificate’s trust is checked against the certificate authority’s public key or the public key of any of the security group authorities.
+Each membership certificate’s trust is checked against the public key of the authority of the security group.

 ![exchange-manifest-and-membership-certificates][]